sunsetutopia/sunsetutopia.github.io/_posts/2016-06-30-can-i-borrow-a-cup-of-salt.md

 [![Laguna Blanca](https://c5.staticflickr.com/8/7240/27531008252_b3be802c24.jpg =500x125)](https://www.flickr.com/photos/140698305@N05/27531008252/in/album-72157669676582705/)

-The lagoon in located at the entrance to the Eduardo Abaroa Andean Fauna National Reserve and lies at the foot of the Lincancanbur Volcano.
+The lagoon is located at the entrance to the Eduardo Abaroa Andean Fauna National Reserve and lies at the foot of the Lincancanbur Volcano.
 The lagoon contains borax; giving it a white reflective type surface.
 Piling back into the 4WD it was time to head to Laguna Verde (the Green Lagoon).
 Equally as picturesque as Laguna Blanca, the Green Lagoon contains copper, arsenic and a long list of other mineral sediments.

 [![Lagoon and volcano](https://c7.staticflickr.com/8/7337/27019991734_01d3437b52.jpg =500x375)](https://www.flickr.com/photos/140698305@N05/27019991734/in/album-72157669676582705/)